 5. Three candidate reference forms accompanied by letters of recommendation related to education and experience in special education or related field.

-6. A performance-based evaluation that documents the candidate’s education and experience with individuals with exceptionalities if possible.
+6. A performance-based evaluation that documents the candidate’s education and experience with individuals with exceptionalities.

+7. Completion of foundational coursework in special education (SPED 531 or equivalent), and other pre-requisite requirements as determined by the Program Director.

-7. Professional goals essay that describes candidate’s commitment to the field of Elementary or Secondary Special Education, cultural awareness, collaboration, and life-long learning.
+8. Professional goals essay that describes candidate’s commitment to the field of Elementary or Secondary Special Education, cultural awareness, collaboration, and life-long learning.